 Joint hypermobility ranges from asymptomatic JH and GJH through to hEDS as part of the EDS.
-Along that continuum fall localized general spectrum disorder (L-HSD), peripheral hypermobility spectrum disorder (P-HSD), historical hypermobility spectrum disorder (H-HSD), and generalized hypermobility spectrum disorder (G-HSD).
+Along that continuum fall localised general spectrum disorder (L-HSD), peripheral hypermobility spectrum disorder (P-HSD), historical hypermobility spectrum disorder (H-HSD), and generalised hypermobility spectrum disorder (G-HSD).

 - Peripheral (joint) HSD (P-HSD): JH limited to hands and feet plus one or more secondary musculoskeletal manifestations.

-- Localized (joint) HSD (L-HSD): JH at single joints or group of joints plus one or more secondary musculoskeletal manifestations regionally related to the hypermobile joint(s).
+- Localised (joint) HSD (L-HSD): JH at single joints or group of joints plus one or more secondary musculoskeletal manifestations regionally related to the hypermobile joint(s).

 The Spectrum of Joint Hypermobility

 |Asymptomatic PJH||Usually negative||Absent||JH typically limited to hands and/or feet|

 |Asymptomatic LJH||Negative||Absent||JH limited to single joints or body parts|